-During the second half of the training year, interns will participate in a mock trial.
-During the mock trial, interns will practice testifying in a simulated court hearing.
-Interns will prepare for the mock trail through group supervisions and didactic trainings.
+During the second half of the training year, interns will participate in a mock court hearing.
+During the mock court hearing, interns will practice testifying in a simulated court hearing.
+Interns will prepare for the mock court hearing through group supervisions and didactic trainings.
 This experience will provide an opportunity to learn about and practice testifying and how to navigate the courtroom process.